 In this part of the process, you do the math involved to figure out the option that is more likely to meet your preferred outcome.
 You should think about your options in terms of likelihoods, or probabilities.
 There are two things you are predicting.
 First, you imagine all of the possible outcomes that could happen for each of the options you generated.
 And you predict how likely each outcome is, in percentages.

 Second, you determine how much you care about (value) each of the outcomes, by giving them different point values.
 You’ll end up multiplying the percentages by the values.
 The higher totals signal the best options to consider.
-See this part of the process in action with a scenario, or read more about the uncertainty of predicting outcomes.

 By predicting outcomes, we develop the discipline of acknowledging that events might not turn out the way we hope.
 When we combine these negative perspectives with our natural tendency to focus on positive outcomes, we can form a more realistic picture of the future.